AngeloGalav/multiple-couriers-planning/docs/models.md

 ## SMT
-We made 3 models using SMT, which can be found in the following Python script:
+We made 3 models using SMT, which can be found in the following Python scripts:
 - `SMT_cplike.py` and `SMT_miplike.py`, which provide a solver dependent SMT model.
+These are also the models that have been used to run the main experiments reported in the SMT section of the report.
 - `SMT_independent.py`, which runs a solver independent SMT model.

 As such, there are some differences in options that can be used for each model.